Hilmar Örn Jónsson

 Hilmar Örn Jónsson (born 6 May 1996) is an Icelandic athlete specialising in the hammer throw.
 He represented his country at the 2017 World Championships without reaching the final.

-His personal best in the event is 77.10 m set in Hafnarfjördur, Iceland in August 2020.
+His personal best in the event is 78.03 m set in Nicosia, Cyprus in March 2026 at the 2026 European Throwing Cup.

 Both of his parents used to be athletes; his father Jón Sigurjónsson was a hammer thrower while his mother Guðbjörg Lilja Svansdóttir was a high jumper.